Achievable logoAchievable logo

 Income statement formulas

-Let’s discuss one important formula derived from the balance sheet that utilizes earnings (profits) to determine the value of a company’s stock.
+One important formula uses earnings (profits) to help evaluate the value of a company’s stock.

 PE Ratio

 Growth companies typically have higher PE ratios.
-These are companies that have an evolving and expanding business and are expected to make larger profits in the future.
-Therefore, the investment may seem “overpriced” today, but it may be a good deal in the long term.
+These companies are expected to expand and generate larger profits in the future.
+As a result, the stock may look “expensive” today, but investors may be willing to pay more based on expected growth.

 Key points